Frequently Asked Questions

 If I come for a session, do I have to continue?

-No. I want you to find the right therapist.
-I suggest an initial session or assessment to see whether we are right for each other (£40).
+No. I want you to find the right person.
+I suggest an initial session or assessment to see whether we are right for each other (£45).
+I also offer a free 10-minute call.

 How long will it take?